 Can I install a VPN on my router for China location?

 Yes, router-level VPN is possible and can protect all devices on the network.
 It’s more technically involved but offers broader protection and convenience.
+Urban vpn free chrome extension: a comprehensive guide to setup, safety, performance, and alternatives 2026

 How many devices can I protect with a VPN?